CloudRealm/site/docs/pnr.md

 1. Install TrollStore on your device (iOS 14 - iOS 17.0) - [TrollStore Guide](https://ios.cfw.guide/installing-trollstore/)
 2. If you have TestFlight installed, delete it.
 3. Sideload JJTech's - [Validation Relay App](https://github.com/JJTech0130/ValidationRelay/releases) TIPA file in TrollStore.
+4. For best results, sign out of any Apple ID on the device.
-4. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).
+5. Input the code from the relay app in OpenBubbles (if you are changing from existing hardware, go to Settings -> Change Hardware).
-5. Enable Keep Awake and Dim Display
+6. Enable Keep Awake and Dim Display
-6. Optional Steps  - If you are jailbroken you can install the following tweaks (may not be compatible with your iOS version):
+7. Optional Steps  - If you are jailbroken you can install the following tweaks (may not be compatible with your iOS version):
     * [AdvancedBrightnessSlider](https://havoc.app/package/advancedbright) to lower the risk of screen burn in
     * [ChargeLimiter](https://github.com/lich4/ChargeLimiter?tab=readme-ov-file#Introduction) to limit charge of the battery
     * [Immortalizer](https://havoc.app/package/immortalizer) to keep the relay app in the active while the screen is off.